tusharmath/tusharm.com/contents/articles/decomposing-react-components/index.md

 template: article.jade
 ```

 I want to talk about how you can break a huge, complicated component into smaller specialized ones.

+# Part 1

 So say I want to list out all the repositories of a github user ([sindresorhus](https://github.com/sindresorhus?tab=repositories)).

 ```javascript